jcd13d/airbnb_id_scraper/README.md

 # Notes
 * running very slow... huge limitation is proxies when we get a bad ip...
 Also just slower requests I think
+* need indexer script running in some frequency
+  * what areas do we want to pull
+  * how frequent
+* Need script to pull unique IDs and make config scripts for ID scrapers
+  * read id scraper data
+  * drop duplicates/take only last pull? (do we need to keep a time series here?)
+  * create configs based on some inputs (number nodes in job, how many prices at what time in future etc)
+* Pricing data frequency